test11111223/CAGroup3D/readme_win10.md

 - Train from checkpoint. ~~Maybe have some spare time to train a few more EPs.~~ 1EP should be fesible since we don't need to change code.
 - Why the model cannot be eval?
 Somehow some raw data is in `ndarray` instead of `tensor`.
 However the upside is it is already in CPU.
 - Visualization / play with estimation.
 There is a `result.pkl` ~~without any explaination~~ via `pickle.dump`, *which is insufficient to visualize*. *Oh no* `demo.py` is another rabbit hole.
 Remade with `test.py` and it still crashes. ~~There is so many limitation from Open3D.~~
-- **TODO** Adding GPU support from teammate's great work: [His fork form this repo.](https://github.com/test11111223/CAGroup3D) [His tryhard mod of Minkowski Engine according to this repo.](https://github.com/test11111223/MinkowskiEngine).
-Note that **it is still in active development.**
+- Adding GPU support from teammate's great work: [His fork form this repo.](https://github.com/test11111223/CAGroup3D) [His tryhard mod of Minkowski Engine according to this repo.](https://github.com/test11111223/MinkowskiEngine).
+[PR-ed.
+Will test with CPU first](https://github.com/6DammK9/CAGroup3D/pull/1)
 - **TODO** Maybe export the detections to TensorBoard also.
 [Open3D for TensorBoard.](http://www.open3d.org/docs/latest/tutorial/visualization/tensorboard_plugin.html)